Formative And Summative Assessment: The Differences Explained For Teachers

 1. Ensure every formative assessment routine has a purpose

-For example, if you are going to do the ‘maths lesson classic’ and ask children to show you an answer on a mini-whiteboard, make sure you are actually looking at the answers given by all children.
+If you are going to do the ‘maths lesson classic’ and ask children to show you an answer on a mini-whiteboard, make sure you are looking at the answers from all children.

-I have observed many lessons where teachers have carried out the mini-whiteboard ‘routine’, not actually looked at the responses given, and carried on with what they had planned regardless.
+I have observed many lessons where teachers used the mini-whiteboard routine but did not review the responses and continued with their planned lesson.

-Remember – it is not the activity or ‘thing’ that you do that represents effective assessment, but what you do with the information you gather from it.
+Remember – it is not the activity or thing that you do that represents effective assessment, but the subsequent decision-making and what you do with the information you gather from it.

-It is through effective, in lesson, formative evaluation that you can ensure that each child is supported and challenged, and that every child is learning rather than constantly rehearsing what they already know.
+It is through effective, in-lesson, formative evaluation that you ensure that each child is supported and challenged, and that every child is learning rather than constantly rehearsing what they already know.

 Read more: Adaptive teaching